Positive Young Minds

 Remembering to stop and breath is common advice, and when you can do this it helps.

-Why?
+Why does breathing help calm you down?
 One of the reasons is that it creates a buffer between emotion and action.
 But it is not the only way to create a buffer.
-I have been working on some different strategies and I thought if I share them other people may find them useful.
+Here are three other strategies you can try to calm down.

-1. Awareness - recognition that I am feeling annoyed.
+1. Awareness - recognise that you are feeling annoyed.
 Labelling this emotion.

 Categories